cefeidas/Mildew-Detection-in-Cherry-Leaves/README.md

 No installation or setup is required to use the dashboard.
 It's designed to be user-friendly, allowing you to upload cherry leaf images and get instant predictions on their health status.

+#### Important Information for Full Application Functionality

+Due to version limitations on Heroku, we have opted to deploy a limited version of the application on the platform.

+To fully utilize the app, please follow these steps:
+- Uncomment all packages in the `requirements.txt` file.
+- Install the requirements using the following command:
+- pip install -r requirements.txt
+- Uncomment all the commented-out sections in the `model_interaction` page of the app.
+- Launch the application on Codeanywhere or another platform that supports more recent versions of Python and heavier versions of TensorFlow.
+- Navigate to the `model_interaction` page and drag your images onto the provided area.
+- Your images will be labeled accordingly!

+Please note that these steps are essential for achieving the full functionality and performance of the application.

 ### Jupyter Notebooks